cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/run-tunnel/run-as-service.md

 ### Start the service

-To start the service, open the Service Manager, select `Cloudflare Tunnel agent` and open the `General` tab.
+To start the service, open the Service Manager, select `Argo Tunnel agent` and open the `General` tab.
 In the `Start parameters` field, specify the location of the configuration file and place the `tunnel run` command after the path.
 For example:

 ![DNS tab](../../../static/documentation/connections/start-param-1.png)